allan-stewart/personal-website/src/pages/speaking.md

 # Speaking
-I enjoy speaking about topics about software developement.
+I enjoy speaking on topics about software development.
 I have presented at a number of conferences, both public and within the companies I have worked for.

 Here are some of the topics I am currently speaking on: